Monitoring Azure SQL Database Using Dynamic Management Views

 GRANT VIEW DATABASE STATE TO database_user;

-In an instance of on-premise SQL Server, dynamic management views return server state information.
+In an instance of on-premises SQL Server, dynamic management views return server state information.
 In Microsoft Azure SQL Database, they return information regarding your current logical database only.

 |When executing the sys.dm_exec_requests and sys.dm_exec_sessions views, if the user has VIEW DATABASE STATE permission on the database, the user will see all executing sessions on the database; otherwise, the user will see only the current session.|